AsharibAli/create-edu-dapp/backend/hardhat/README.md

 # For testing the smart contracts
 npx hardhat test

+# For deploying the smart contracts to testnet
+npx hardhat run scripts/deployGreeter.ts --network educhain-testnet

-# For deloying the smart contracts
+# For deploying the smart contracts to mainnet
-npx hardhat run scripts/deploy.ts --network opencampus
+npx hardhat run scripts/deployGreeter.ts --network educhain-mainnet

+# For verifying the smart contracts on testnet
+npx hardhat verify --network educhain-testnet <deployed-contract-address>

-# For verifying the smart contracts
+# For verifying the smart contracts on mainnet
-npx hardhat verify --network opencampus <deployed-contract-address>
+npx hardhat verify --network educhain-mainnet <deployed-contract-address>

 # Display help information for Hardhat
 npx hardhat help